Autumn Term 20th September – 6th December 2019

-During this course we will be looking at this dimension of landscape painting, there will be forays out on sunny days and we will learn how to gather the imagery we need to work from back in the studio.
+During this course we will also be looking at this dimension of landscape painting, there will be forays out on sunny days and we will learn how to gather the imagery we need to work from back in the studio.
 When the weather is poor we will work from video loops on the studio monitor.
 These will be of chosen locations to help us to interpret a moving scene along with the shifting light, traffic and pedestrians.
 This will also help us continue with work started on location or to set up a painting that is subsequently completed on location.

 We will work mostly in oils and David will cover technical areas like preparing canvases, choice of mediums, supports and all the practicalities of oil painting.
 With individual support he will demonstrate and guide us through our paintings covering areas like composition and use of colour.

 This course is for mixed ability students, David will work with you personally from where you find yourself and as such will be valuable for accomplished painters and beginners alike.

 There will be some outlay on equipment so if you are a beginner either talk to David first or hold off buying your equipment until after the first week, we can lend you equipment for the first session.